FAST: Faster Arbitrarily-Shaped Text Detector with Minimalist Kernel Representation: Conclusion

 \section{Conclusion}

 In this work, we proposed FAST, a faster arbitrarily-shaped text detector.
-To achieve high efficiency, we designed a search space and reward function tailored for text detection, and searched for a series of efficient networks friendly to text detection.
-Moreover, we presented a minimalist kernel representation, as well as a GPU-parallel post-processing, making our models can completely run on the GPU.
-Equipped with the two designs, our FAST achieves a significantly better trade-off between accuracy and inference speed than prior arts.
-We hope our method could serve as a cornerstone for text-related applications.
+To achieve high efficiency, we presented a minimalist kernel representation (MKR), as well as a GPU-parallel post-processing---text dilation, making our models can completely run on the GPU.
+Moreover, we designed a search space and reward function tailored for text detection, and searched for a series of efficient backbone networks (\ie, TextNet) friendly to text detection.
+Extensive experiments on several challenging datasets show that equipped with these two designs, our FAST achieves a significantly better trade-off between detection performance and inference speed than previous works.
+We hope our method could serve as a cornerstone for text-related real-time applications.